aeternity/tutorials/deploy-with-init-params.md

 You have completed [this tutorial](smart-contract-deployment-in-aeproject.md) that teaches you how to deploy a contract without init parameters.

-## Create a project and run your aeproject node
+## Create a project and run your aeproject environment

-We would need a local node to compile and deploy on.
+We will run a node and compiler locally.
 The easiest option is to spawn one from aeproject.
 Follow the below steps to create a project, initialize the project, and test the project using aeproject on your CLI:

 ```
 mkdir aeproject-init
 cd aeproject-init
 aeproject init
-aeproject node
+aeproject env
 ```

 #### Output of `aeproject init`: